top of page

 • Law and human effort don’t deliver men from sin; in fact, they increase sin, both by an enhanced understanding of what is sinful, and by stimulating the rebellious streak in us that characterizes sin

-• Faith in Jesus brings a right standing with God, and with it many other benefits – being declared, "Innocent", in God’s eyes, reconciled with God, receiving eternal life and, in the future, resurrection of our bodies
+• Faith in Jesus brings a right standing with God, and with it many other benefits – being declared, "Innocent", in God’s eyes, reconciliation with God, receiving eternal life and, in the future, resurrection of our bodies

 • Believers in Jesus are also given the Holy Spirit as a resident internal witness, and if they follow the Spirit they will live righteously as well as be considered righteous